datagrok-ai/public/help/develop/how-to/file-handlers.md

 ## File Handlers

-To handle custom file formats, simply register a function with the "file-handler-<extension>" tag (you can specify more than one).
+To handle custom file formats, register a function with the `file-handler` tag, and specify the comma-separated extensions in the `meta.ext` parameter.
 Function's input is either a string or a list of bytes, the output is list of [tables](../overview/table.md).